Preface to the 1946 French Edition

-This book talks about Social Credit, but it is far from being a general survey of Social Credit.
-Social Credit is actually a whole orientation of civilization, and deals with its social and political, as well as its economic, aspects.
-We even believe, with Douglas — to whom the world owes this enlightening doctrine — that putting right the economic order along Social Credit lines, is impossible without first putting right the political order.
+This book deals with Social Credit, but in no way does it sum up the matter.
+In fact, Social Credit is a whole new orientation given to civilization: It deals with social and political matters as well as, or more so, with matters of economics.
+We even believe, as Douglas did — to whom the world owes this enlightening doctrine — that rectifying economics along Social Credit principles, is impossible without first rectifying politics.

-In this volume, however — except for a few thoughts incidental to the repercussions of a flawed and dominating financial system on politics — we have confined our study to economic objectives and Social Credit financial proposals.
+In this book, however, except for a few thoughts arising from the repercussions of a flawed and dominating financial system on politics, we have confined our study to the economic objectives and monetary proposals of Social Credit.

-The title of this book — In This Age of Plenty — clearly shows that we are now dealing with an economy of plenty, in which the access to the huge possibilities of modern production is made easier for all.
+The title of the book — In This Age of Plenty — clearly shows that we are dealing with an economy of plenty, of an easier access to the immense possibilities of modern production.

-In the first part of this volume, we recall essential and very simple notions that everybody readily admits, but which are almost totally ignored in the present economic organism.
+In the first part of this book, we recall essential and very simple notions that are readily admitted by everyone, but which are almost totally ignored by the present economic organism.
 The ends no longer direct the means.
-A short study of the present monetary system shows that money governs where it ought to serve.
-We present the Social Credit proposals as a remedy, explaining the outlines, without going into the methods of application.
-The problem, we believe, is not so much to develop a technique of operation, as to reach an agreement on ideas, which seem both too simple and too bold to the minds who are accustomed to losing sight of the ends, and to getting bogged down in the complexity of the means.
-So, several chapters are especially intended to justify the Social Credit doctrine.
+A brief study of the present monetary system shows that money governs where it ought to serve.
+We offer the Social Credit proposals as a remedy, giving an outline without going into the methods of implementation.
+The problem, we believe, lies not so much in developing an operational technique, but in getting people to agree on proposals that seem both too simple and too bold to the minds of those who are used to losing sight of the ends and to getting bogged down in the complexity of the means.
+Therefore, several chapters are meant to be a plea in favor of the Social Credit doctrine.

-In offering this book to the public, we have especially in mind the ordinary reader, who has no special knowledge of economics.
-Even in dealing with specific topics, we avoid technical terms as much as possible, since they are more likely to tire readers than to enlighten them.
-We strived to write in such a way as to be easily understood by the great majority of people — which, besides, is in the spirit of an economy of plenty to serve and everyone.
+In offering this book to the public, we have set our sight on the average reader.
+Even when dealing with precise topics, we have done our best to avoid technical terms, since they are more likely to make the readers weary than to enlighten them.
+We have striven to write in such a way as to be readily understood by the largest number of people.
+This is in line with an economy of plenty at the service of all and everyone.

 Montreal, May 1st, 1946.

-Fifty years after the publication of the first edition in French, Louis Even’s book, In This Age of Plenty, is now available in English.
-Louis Even began to make Social Credit known in French Canada in 1935, but now, in 1996, there are as many subscribers to his Movement’s English-language periodical, Michael, as to its French-language periodical, Vers Demain, in several countries in the world.
-(For more detail on the development of Louis Even’s Social Credit Movement, see the biographical notes.)
+Fifty years after its publication, Louis Even’s book "Sous le Signe de l'Abondance" is now available in English.
+Today, throughout the world, there are as many subscribers to his Movement’s English-language periodical, Michael, as there are to its French counterpart, Vers Demain.
+Details on the development of Louis Even’s Social Credit Movement can be found in the biographical notes.